kamali1331/Python-program-Tasks/README.md

 # About python

 # Topics covered
-# what is python? , python features ,python benefits anhd Demerts and merts in python
+# what is python? , python features ,python benefits anhd Demerits and merits in python